mbouzekri/Corda-IOU_Contract/README.md

 ./gradlew runnodes
 ```

-You can find bellow an example of a contract between two nodes and the details of the corresponding IOU Contract
+Below is an example of a contract between two nodes and the details of the corresponding IOU Contract

 # IOU Contract Example